 I hope this helps sort out any confusion on how to treat your specific kind of acne!
 Salicylic acid is a great staple to have in your skincare regimen to keep skin clear.

-as well as check out my other Get Rid of Acne posts!
+or my Get Rid of Acne archives.

 Have a blessed day, Mia